dincerilke/LatexTemplates/readme.md

 - Code
   - Obviously including code is very useful for reports, there's not really much custom stuff here but it's a good reminder of my preferred ways to include code (there's a lot of options)
 - Maths Stuff
-  - I've created a few helper functions/stuff for my maths
+  - Some useful maths tidbits, and including some useful packages
 - Misc
   - contains a todo tag I use to remind myself whats still left to do